ShnAlmighty/ecommerce/Readme.md

 | `email` | `string` | **Required**.
 Email Id of the user |
 | `password` | `string` | **Required**.
 Password of the user |

-#### Fetch information of logged-in user
+#### Fetch information of the user
-This will be used to fetch details of the logged-in user
+This will be used to fetch details of the logged-in user and their cart

 ```http
 GET /user/me